AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/react-native/get-started.md

 2. When the app launches, you should be able to see yourself on the local view.

 3. Ask a friend to join the video call with you on the [demo app](https://webdemo.agora.io/basicVideoCall/index.html).
 Enter the same App ID and channel name.

-4. After your friend joins the channel, you should be able to see and hear each other.
+After your friend joins the channel, you should be able to see and hear each other.

 ## Next steps {#next-steps}

 Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens](https://docs.agora.io/en/Video/token_server?platform=Android) shows you how to start video calling with a token that you retrieve from your server.
+[Authenticate Your Users with Tokens](https://docs.agora.io/en/Video/token_server?platform=Android) shows you how to start the live streaming with a token that you retrieve from your server.

 ## See also {#see-also}